 Of the Brazilian sparkling producers, we are extremely proud to introduce the wines of the Geisse family, widely regarded in Brazil and throughout Europe as the country's best producer of sparkling.

 Recruited from Chile to launch Chandon’s Brazilian operation, Mario Geisse (of Chile’s acclaimed Casa Silva) brought his family to Pinto Bandeira 40 years ago.
-But he soon realized the opportunity to focus on ultra-high quality wines made with traditional Champagne-style method.
-His diligent focus on understanding the terroir through many micro-terroir experiments, extraordinary quality control, skill, and standards of excellence turned him into the pioneer for the Brazilian wine industry.
+He wasn't thrilled working with mass production methods, and wanted to return to ultra-high-quality winemaking.
+All of Geisse wines are made in the same process as wines from Champagne ("method traditionelle").
+Mario's diligent focus on understanding the terroir through many micro-terroir experiments, extraordinary quality control, skill, and standards of excellence turned him into the pioneer for the Brazilian wine industry.
 So much so, that even Jancis Robinson, one of the world’s toughest wine critics noticed.
 Jancis Robinson included Cave Geisse wines as one of 15 representing the future of the wine world.
 In 2014, Wine Enthusiast nominated the Geisse Winery as one of four Wineries of the Year (New World).
 Now, the demand for Geisse’s wines exceed three times the level of production.
-Somehow, we convinced them to part with some of their production in order to educate the US on how incredible Brazilian wine can be.
+Somehow, we convinced them to part with some of their production in order showcase how seriously good Brazilian wine can be.